 Apple on Friday released Mac OS X v10.4.8 and Mac OS X Server v10.4.8.
-Both updates are available for download in various forms both from the Software Update control panel and from
+Both updates are available for download in various forms both from the Software Update control panel and from Apple’s Web site.

 Mac OS X v10.4.8 contains myriad improvements and fixes for both PowerPC and Intel-based Macs, according to Apple.
 Here’s a rundown of things that have changed:

 In detailed information about what’s changed in this update, Apple reveals that Mac OS X v10.4.8 sports a fix for performance issues that could occur for Macs connecting to cable service provider Comcast’s broadband network.
 It also improves reliability for connections established using the Apple USB Modem, improves ExpressCard support for MacBook Pro systems, improves Apple File Sharing client performance, and more.

 It also adds RAW image decoding support for various Digital Single Lens Reflex (DSLR) cameras including models from Sony, Nikon, Fuji and Konica Minolta.
 Rosetta, the emulation technology used to enable Intel-based Macs to run code optimized specifically only for PowerPC hardware, has also gotten some improvements, with better numerics and improved ColorSync matching.